Understanding Squirting: What It Is and How It Happens

 Couple things to keep in mind:

 Good news, you might be able to learn how to squirt!
 It’s possible with and without a partner but it does typically require vigorous thrusting against the G-spot.
 Remember to use the bathroom before the activities start, that way when that feeling starts to come around, you know you’re going to squirt not urinate.
-I think this is what gets in a lot of girls ways when it comes to squirting.
+I think this is what gets in a lot of heads when it comes to squirting.
 Let your mind go and don’t stress if you can’t make it happen.
 Not everyone can because not all women are responsive to G-spot stimulation.
 That is NORMAL.
 That said, don’t feel bad or embarrassed if you CAN make it happen.

 A lot of people believe that the sex toy industry might be the ones to fund the research to prove whether squirting is urine or not and I agree with that!
 There is already little focus on feminine issues in terms of research and I don’t think proving or disproving squirting is going to be at the top of that list any time soon.
 That said, I’m actually pretty curious to know what scientific evidence actually comes out regarding it.
 I personally have my views that it’s not urination but I’m no scientist.